andyneff/diamond/README.md

 1. Search the `.o`'s first
 2. Always search the dynamic symbol table of the `.so`'s (the dynamically-linked dependencies)
-    - The dynamic symbol table (.dynsym) includes those symbols with definitions (`nm -D --defined`) that can be used by the linker to resolve a symbol.
+    - The dynamic symbol table (.dynsym) includes the symbol definitions (`nm -D --defined`) that can be used by the linker to resolve a symbol.
-    - If `ld` locates the definition of a needed symbol within a `.so` file, a corresponding undefined symbol is added to the dynamic symbol table (`nm -u`) of the target---executable or shared library---being built.
+    - If `ld` locates the definition of a needed symbol within a `.so` file, a corresponding _undefined_ symbol is added to the dynamic symbol table (`nm -u`) of the target---executable or shared library---being built.
 As a result, those symbols are not linked fully until load time (see Load-time resolution).
 3. Search the `.a`'s

 NOTE When an executable is built, all symbols that **it** defined are not, by default, added to the dynamic symbol table; i.e., they have local, not external, visibility, and hence, are not eligible to resolve undefined symbols.
 Conversely, symbols in a shared library are, by default, dynamic.
 This can, however, be fine-tuned with the `--export-dynamic` family of flags, the `--dynamic-list` flag or the `--version-script` flag in `ld`.
 [1]